This content is provided by Sanofi US

 What is TZIELD?

-TZIELD is a prescription medicine used to delay the onset of Stage 3 type 1 diabetes, which is when your body can’t make enough insulin on its own and may require insulin injections.
-TZIELD is for adults and children 8 years of age and older who have Stage 2 type 1 diabetes.
-This means that they have tested positive for 2 or more type 1 diabetes-related autoantibodies, have abnormal blood sugar levels, and do not have type 2 diabetes.
+TZIELD is a prescription medicine used to delay the onset of Stage 3 type 1 diabetes, which is when your body cannot make enough insulin on its own and may require insulin injections.
+TZIELD is for adults and children 1 year of age and older who have Stage 2 type 1 diabetes.
+This means that they have tested positive for 2 or more type 1 diabetes-related autoantibodies, have abnormal blood sugar levels, and do not have type 2 diabetes or other forms of diabetes.

-It is not known if TZIELD is safe and effective in children under 8 years of age.
+It is not known if TZIELD is safe and effective in children under 1 years of age.

-TZIELD may cause serious side effects.
-These include:
+TZIELD may cause serious side effects, including:

-Your healthcare provider will do blood tests to check your liver and your complete blood counts before you start treatment and during treatment with TZIELD.
+Your healthcare provider will do blood tests to check for active infections, verify your liver function and your complete blood counts before you start treatment and during treatment with TZIELD.
 During and after your treatment with TZIELD, your healthcare provider will check for serious side effects, as well as other side effects, and treat you as needed.
-Your healthcare provider may temporarily or completely stop your treatment with TZIELD, if you develop liver problems, have a serious infection, or if your blood counts stay too low.
+Your healthcare provider may temporarily or completely stop your treatment with TZIELD, if you develop liver problems, have a serious infection or viral reactivation, or if your blood counts stay too low.

 Before or after receiving TZIELD, tell your healthcare provider about all your medical conditions, including if you: